Back to all blogs

 Conclusion

-So, how long does a thyroid peroxidase antibodies test take?
-The physical act takes only minutes, and the laboratory results typically reach you within 2 to 3 working days of the sample arriving at the lab.
+The physical act of a TPO antibody test takes only minutes, with results typically reaching you within 2 to 3 working days of the sample arriving at the lab.

-If you are ready to take that next step, you can view our full range of thyroid testing options and current pricing on our thyroid testing page.
-(Thyroid testing page)
+To take the next step, view our full range of options on our Thyroid testing page.

 FAQ